Practical information and support for exchange students

 - Information for current students – essential information about online services, our libraries, academic advice, study support, accommodation, health, faith and wellbeing, IT and more.

 - The Students' Union at UWE – the SU's Advice Centre can help with money matters, employment, housing and other matters.
-The SU at UWE is also home to the UWE Exchange Society, which organises social activities for all students, with a focus on incoming, current and future exchange students at UWE Bristol.
+Our SU is also home to the UWE Exchange Society, which organises social activities for all students, with a focus on incoming, current and future exchange students.